Southern Expressway, Adelaide: Operation as a one way road

-Until August 2014, the expressway was open approximately 21 hours per day, one way for over 10 hours in each direction.
+Until 2014, the expressway was open approximately 21 hours per day, one way for over 10 hours in each direction.
 The northbound (city-bound) direction occurred on weekday mornings (2:00 am – 12:30 pm) and weekend evenings (2:00 pm – 12:30 am).
 The southbound direction was open on weekday evenings (2:00 pm – 12:30 am) and weekend mornings (2:00 am – 12:30 pm).

-It was closed 12:30–2:00 am and 12:30–2:00 pm.
-Exceptions were Saturday and Monday mornings, when the direction remained unchanged.
+It was closed 12:30–2:00 am and 12:30–2:00 pm, except for Saturday and Monday mornings when the direction remained unchanged.
 Weekday public holidays operated under the weekend's opening times to accommodate tourists travelling to the Fleurieu Peninsula.
 During each closure all road signs, lights and boom gates changed over, and the road was inspected by a tow truck contractor for debris and car breakdowns.

 Duplication

-In 2007, the Howard Government pledged $100m towards widening the expressway in its unsuccessful re-election bid.
+In 2007, the Howard government pledged $100m towards widening the expressway in its unsuccessful re-election bid.

 In February 2010, during the state election campaign, Premier Mike Rann announced that, if re-elected, the expressway would be duplicated in a A$445m project.
 The inclusion of a new A$75m interchange at Darlington was later scrapped, after the government planning for a major transport hub at Darlington discovered the need for a $50 million section of road that would have to be destroyed when the expressway was eventually duplicated.

 Once duplication was announced in 2010, construction started in 2011.
-Due to the duplication of the Expressway, all of the bridges had to be widened to meet the new width of the road.
-Some road bridges were closed during the work needed, and others required a temporary lower speed limit for safety reasons.
-This caused some anger to residents and businesses.

-The new road was built entirely on the western side of the original roadway.
-It is four lanes wide between Reynella and Marion Road in the northbound.
-Accessibility has been improved, with completely new intersections at Beach Road and Sheriffs Road, as well as being able to left turn out at Old Noarlunga, a right turn out at Marion Road, and a left turn in at Marion Road.
+Due to the duplication of the expressway, all of the bridges had to be widened to meet the new width of the road.
+Some road bridges were closed during the work needed, and others required a temporary lower speed limit for safety reasons; this caused some anger to residents and businesses.
+The new carriageway (dedicated to northbound traffic) was built entirely on the western side of the original roadway, two lanes wide between Old Noarlunga and O'Halloran Hill, and four between O'Halloran Hill and Sturt.
+Accessibility has been improved, with completely new interchanges at Beach Road and Sheriffs Road, as well as being able to left turn out at Old Noarlunga, a right turn out at Marion Road, and a left turn in at Marion Road.
 The expressway opened to two-way traffic in August 2014 and a cost of about A$400m.